Browne Lake Provincial Park

 Browne Lake Provincial Park is a provincial park in British Columbia, Canada, located 22 km east-southeast of Kelowna in the Okanagan Highland, near Big White Ski Resort and between the heads of Hydraulic and Grouse Creeks.
+Its size is 47 hectares, and when combined with the Brown Lake Ecological Reserve, the total protected area is 161 hectares.

+History

 The park was established in 2004 by Order-in-Council, to protect the Interior Douglas-fir-Montane Spruce transition forest.

+Brown Lake Ecological Reserve

 Browne Lake Ecological Reserve, comprising 114 hectares, lies to its northwest, and had been established in 1973, to protect a wet meadow ecosystem and surrounding forest in the Interior Cedar Hemlock zone.
+Unlike the provincial park, the reserve is closed to hunting.